Financial Independence Update

 “NRT” = Non-Registered (N) then RRSPs (R) then TFSAs (T).

-- We intend to work part-time in our 50s and “live off dividends” to some degree, while making some strategic taxable account withdrawals from time to time.
+- We intend to work part-time in our 50s and “live off dividends” to some degree from this account.

-- In our 50s and 60s, we’re going to do something unconventional – we’ll start withdrawing assets from our RRSPs.
-This will help smooth out taxes given other assets we hold.
+- In our 50s and 60s, we’re going to do something unconventional – we’ll start withdrawing assets, slowly, from our RRSPs.
+This will help smooth out taxes over a period of decades given other assets we hold.
 Based on account values now, our RRSP assets should last into our early 70s.

 - We don’t intend to touch our TFSA assets in any early retirement.